CrystallineCore/Biscuit/README.md

 ### **Core Concept: Bitmap Position Indices**

-Biscuit builds **two types of character-position bitmaps** for every string:
+Biscuit builds the following bitmaps for every string:

 #### **1. Positive Indices (Forward)**
 Tracks which records have character `c` at position `p`: